 What were some of the most valuable skills you gained during the program and why are these skills important to your professional development?

-The course at BrainStation really helped me understand the data science process including business understanding, data wrangling, exploratory data analysis, data cleaning, feature selection, model training, and model evaluation.
+The bootcamp at BrainStation really helped me understand the data science process including business understanding, data wrangling, exploratory data analysis, data cleaning, feature selection, model training, and model evaluation.
 Not only did I improve my coding skills, but the course also focused on soft skills such as creating compelling visualizations and communicating findings.

-What has the Career Support experience been like at BrainStation throughout the program and since you graduated?
+What has the career support experience been like at BrainStation throughout the program and since you graduated?

 Has BrainStation influenced the way you view digital skills and professional development?
 How so?